-And after a quick chat about this with the feline – he quickly disappeared in search of the household besom to do a spot of sweeping up.
+And after a quick chat about this mess with the feline – he quickly disappeared in search of the household besom to do a spot of sweeping up.

-And as I returned to my pastry making – I said a quick prayer for some Christmas ‘peace and goodwill’ and that Murphy’s search for the besom would not include a chance meeting with Lord B’s dog Boatswain who was also known to be stirring this night!
+However, as I returned to my pastry making – I said a quick prayer for some Christmas ‘peace and goodwill’ and that Murphy’s search for the besom would not include a chance meeting with Lord B’s dog Boatswain who was also known to be stirring this night!

 Not that I really mind doing the occasional bit of sweeping up!